LightingResearchCenter/Daysimeter12StartStopClient/README.md

 		C) Click "I understand" to start the new log

 	4) You will then be prompted for what interval the device should collect the data.
+Each interval tells you how long the Daysimeter will be able to collect Data, past this point there will not be enough space to add more data.

-When you have decided click "Submit"
+	5)When you have decided click "Submit"

-	5) Wait until the Program says "Please remove the Daysimeter" to remove the Daysimeter.
+	6) Wait until the Program says "Please remove the Daysimeter" to remove the Daysimeter.

-	6) Once removed wait until the Daysimeter finishes its startup process.
+	7) Once removed wait until the Daysimeter finishes its startup process.

-	7) Close the program.
+	8) Close the program.

 	STOPING THE DAYSIMETER: